SJTU-PLV/nominal-compcert-popl22-artifact/README.md

     ```

   + The semantics preservation theorems now use the updated semantics
     and depend on the oracle.
-For example, the simulation thoerem in
+For example, the simulation theorem in
     [`cfrontend/SimplLocalsproof.v`](Stack-Aware-Nominal-CompCert/cfrontend/SimplLocalsproof.v)
     is stated as follows: